-- Requirement for checking out books: Students must leave their Student ID with the Librarian to check-out books.
-They can sign them out to take home for 1 week at a time. - The College's current online library is remotely accessible 24/7 at https://wcui.libguides.com
+- Requirement for checking out books: Students must present their Student ID with the LRC staff to check out books.
+They can sign them out to take home for 2 weeks at a time with up to 3 one-week renewals (exceptions can be made). - The College's current online library is remotely accessible 24/7 at https://wcui.libguides.com